 MAXIMUM / MINIMUM PAPER WEIGHTS

 Metacode is a language that describes text & graphics and is understood by many Xerox printers, some current OCE and Heidelberg printers.
-Metacode is the standard print language of Xerox LPS printers.
+This is the standard print language of Xerox LPS printers.

-Greatest number of copies that the copier can be programmed to produce, from one original.
+The greatest number of copies that the copier can be programmed to produce from one original.
 Note: differs by model.